 Scanning Old and Worn out pages

 If you need to scan old and worn-out pages, then the single pass ADF saves you the trouble of carefully passing the document in the same feeder.

 You don’t have to risk putting the same page into the feeder again for double sided scanning.
 The single pass ADF will capture both sides within a snap.

 In short, to answer the question: What is a Single Pass Automatic Document Feeder Scanner?

 These are basically scanners with two important functionalities.
 First, they have an Automatic Document Feeder, this allows you to batch scan.

 Secondly, they have a single pass duplex scanning mechanism.
-Meaning, the scanner would scan both sides of the paper in a single pass.
+Duplex is different from simplex in that the scanner can scan both sides of the paper in a single pass.

 There is no doubt that Single-Pass ADFs are useful and bring a lot of efficiency and productivity to your workplace.
 You can manage your documents and paperwork more efficiently, and it helps you to go paperless with convenience and ease.